Information Rate-Harvested Power Tradeoff in THz SWIPT Systems Employing Resonant Tunnelling Diode-based EH Circuits: Introduction

-In designing SWIPT systems in \cite{Varshney2008, Zhang2013, Rong2017, Pan2022}, the authors assumed a linear relationship between the received and the harvested powers.
+For the design of SWIPT systems, the authors in \cite{Varshney2008, Zhang2013, Rong2017, Pan2022} assumed a linear relationship between the received and the harvested powers.
 However, the experimental results in \cite{Kim2022} revealed that practical electrical circuits utilized for \gls*{eh} exhibit a highly non-linear behaviour.
 In fact, due to the non-linear current-voltage (I-V) characteristic of EH rectifying diodes, the power harvested by EH circuits can not be accurately characterized by a linear function of the received signal power \cite{Kim2022, Clerckx2019}.
-Furthermore, when the input power at the EH device is high, the EH circuit is driven into saturation due to the breakdown of the employed diode \cite{Clerckx2019}.
-To take the non-linear behaviour of EH circuits into account, in \cite{Boshkovska2015, Boshkovska2018, Boshkovska2017a, Xu2022, Morsi2019, Shanin2020}, the authors utilized non-linear EH models for the design of EH-based communication networks.
-In particular, the authors of \cite{Boshkovska2015} proposed an EH model based on a parametrized sigmoidal function to describe the dependence between the \textit{average} harvested power and the \textit{average} input power at the EH node.
+Furthermore, when the input power at the EH device is high, the EH circuit is driven into saturation due to the breakdown of the employed diode \cite{Clerckx2019}. {To take the non-linear behaviour of EH circuits into account, the authors of \cite{Shi2017, Pejoski2018, Boshkovska2015, Boshkovska2018, Zhu2021, Zhu2022a, Boshkovska2017a, Xu2022, Zhu2022, Morsi2019, Hanif2023, Shanin2020} derived non-linear EH models for the design of EH-based communication networks.
+In particular, the authors in \cite{Shi2017} and \cite{Pejoski2018} proposed EH models defined by piecewise linear functions to describe the dependence between the \textit{average} harvested power and the \textit{average} received power of an EH node.
+Furthermore, since the input-output characteristic of practical electrical circuits is typically continuous and smooth \cite{Tietze2012, Horowitz1989}, the authors of \cite{Boshkovska2015} proposed an EH model based on a parametric sigmoidal function to characterize the average harvested power at the EH circuit.
 The parameters of the EH model in \cite{Boshkovska2015} were adjusted to fit circuit simulation results assuming a Gaussian waveform for the transmit signal.
-The EH model in \cite{Boshkovska2015} was widely utilized for the design of EH-based communication networks, incorporating, e.g., eavesdroppers \cite{Boshkovska2018}, relays \cite{Boshkovska2017a}, and IRSs \cite{Xu2022}.
+The sigmoidal EH model in \cite{Boshkovska2015} is widely utilized for the design of EH-based communication networks, comprising also, e.g., eavesdroppers \cite{Boshkovska2018, Zhu2021, Zhu2022a} and relays \cite{Boshkovska2017a}.
+In particular, the authors in \cite{Zhu2021} and \cite{Zhu2022a} designed secure IoT SWIPT networks that are robust to imperfect channel knowledge and operate in the mmWave frequency band, respectively.
+Moreover, similar to \cite{Pan2022}, the authors of \cite{Xu2022} and \cite{Zhu2022} utilized the EH model in \cite{Boshkovska2015} to investigate IRS-aided gigahertz (GHz)-band and THz-band SWIPT systems, respectively.}